alexanmtz/AIPR/README.md

 1. When an issue is labeled "AIPR" in a project repository, the AIPR Github action is triggered.
 2. The action uses the issue description and comments to generate a solution using ChatGPT.
 3. The solution is added to a new PR and pushed to the repository.
-4. Project collaborators can review the solution and merge the PR if they decide it is an appropriate solution.
+4. Project collaborators can review the solution and merge the PR if they decide it is appropriate.

 ## Applications